May 20 Game Notes: Iowa Cubs at Columbus Clippers

 Iowa Cubs News Release

-TONIGHT'S GAME: The Iowa Cubs travel to Columbus to take on the Clippers in a six-game series...right-hander Keegan Thompson will make his 12th appearance and fifth start with Iowa this season...right-hander Vince Velasquez will make his seventh start for Columbus.
+TODAY'S GAME: The Iowa Cubs play the second of a six-game series at the Columbus Clippers this morning...right-hander Connor

+Noland will make his eighth start with Iowa this season...left-hander Parker Messick will make his ninth start for Columbus.

-TOUGH SUNDAY: The Iowa Cubs dropped the series finale on Sunday to the St. Paul Saints by a 3-1 score...Iowa tallied five hits with no multi-hit efforts...Jordan Wicks made the start and worked 5.0 innings and allowed one run on four hits with three strikeouts...
-Riley Martin, Jack Neely and Nate Pearson all worked a scoreless frame.
+SERIES OPENER: The Iowa Cubs dropped the series opener last night by a 3-2 score at Columbus...
+Carlos

+Pérez hit his sixth home run of the season and Owen Caissie drove in the other run...
+Christian Franklin tallied the lone multi-hit game...Keegan Thompson made the start and worked 3.2 innings and allowed one run on four hits with four strikeouts...
+Brooks Kriske and Phil Bickford each tossed a scoreless frame in relief.

 AWARD TOUR: Carlos Pérez was named the International League Player of the Week for the period of May 12-18 the league announced yesterday...in five games vs. St. Paul, Pérez slashed .615/.737/.1.615 (8-for-13) with five doubles, two home runs, seven RBI and six walks...he became the first I-Cub to be named IL Player of the Week this season and first since Moises Ballesteros on Aug.
 26-Sept.
-1...Carlos has an extra-base hit in five straight games, which is tied for the third longest such streak in the International League this season and longest by an I-Cub since Cole Roederer (also five) on June 23-28, 2024.
+1...Carlos has an extra-base hit in six straight games, which is tied for the longest such streak in the International League this season and longest by an I-Cub since Alexander Canario (seven) on May 18-25, 2024.

-SHUT DOWN: The Iowa Cubs had their third shutout win of the season last Thursday evening, following a 2-0 win on April 13 at Toledo and a 1-0 win over St. Paul on April 19...Iowa had six shutouts during the 2024 campaign.

-EXTRA EXTRA: Iowa infielder Ben Cowles hit his 12th double of the season in game two Thursday, which is tied for fourth-most in the International League...Cowles has seven extra-base hits in his last 12 games.

 GO LONG: Jonathon Long snapped his hit streak at nine games Saturday and his on-base streak to 14 games as he was pulled for Greg Allen ...Long ranks second in the International League with 55 hits and ranks fourth with a .367 batting average.